rndlabs/cow-docs/docs/4_off-chain-services/in-depth-solver-specification/9_appendix-token-conservation-per-order-aka-local-token-conservation.md

 for every cycle containing order _o._ It is now straightforward to prove that these terms now indeed sum up to 1.

-To summarize, for a proposed solution, we require that for each executed user order _o_, we must have
+To summarise, for a proposed solution, we require that for each executed user order _o_, we must have

 $$\sum_{C \in \mathcal{C}(o)} \lambda_C \cdot r(C) = 1,$$